jafuller88/streaming/README.md

 <ins>Resolution, aspect ratio, and frames per second (fps)</ins>

 Resolution
-- more pixels in a given field means a higher density of information
+- more pixels in a given field means a higher density of information.
-- having 1920x1080 pixels is better because it displays more information in comparison to 1920x720
+- having 1920x1080 pixels is better because it displays more information in comparison to 1920x720.

 Aspect ratio
-- The relation between your displayed pixel height and width
+- The relation between your displayed pixel height and width.

 16:9
 - 1280x720